Baringo County: Education

 There are six hundred and eighty seven primary schools, out of this 601 are public and 86 are private schools.
 In Secondary school category they are a total of one hundred and fifty nine (159) schools; one hundred and forty seven being public secondary schools and twelve being private public secondary schools.

 Health

 Kabarnet County Referral Hospital is the largest and best public hospital in the county.
 There are a total of 172 health facilities; seven level four, 25 level three and 140 level 2 centres.

 Transport and infrastructure

 The county headquarters is linked to Nakuru and Eldoret by class C roads which fall under the Kenya National Highways Authority (KENHA).

 In January 2016, Fly-SAX began twice-weekly flights between Lake Baringo Airport and Nairobi–Wilson, becoming the first airline to serve the airport.

-There are 339 kms of bitumen, 2141km of murram and 995 km of earth roads in the county.
+There are 339 kms of bitumen, 2141 km of murram and 995 km of earth roads in the county.
 As of 2014 a total of 9 postal offices were spread across the county with letter boxes of 2950 installed.
 2510 of them were rented and 440 remained vacant.